 FC2 patents have been issued by the United States, Europe, Canada, Australia, South Africa, The People's Republic of China, Japan, Mexico and the African Regional Intellectual Property Organization (ARIPO), which includes Botswana, Gambia, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Sierra Leone, Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
 Further, the European patent for FC2 has been validated in the following countries: Austria, Belgium, Bulgaria, Switzerland, Republic of Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Hungary, Ireland, Italy, Luxembourg, Monaco, Netherlands, Portugal, Romania, Sweden, Slovenia, Slovakia, and Turkey.
-Patent applications for FC2 are pending in a number of other countries around the world through the Patent Cooperation Treaty.
 The patents cover the key aspects of FC2, including its overall design and manufacturing process.
-There can be no assurance that pending patent applications provide the Company with protection against copycat products entering markets during the pendency of the applications.
+The patents expire from 2023 through 2024.In addition, patent applications for FC2 are pending in a number of other countries around the world.
+There can be no assurance that pending patent applications.

 The Company has the registered trademark "FC2 Female Condom" in the United States.
-The Company has also secured, or applied for, 14 trademarks in 40 countries or jurisdictions to protect the various names and symbols used in marketing the product around the world.
-These include "femidom" and "femy," "Reality" and others.
+Furthermore, the Company has filed applications or secured registrations in 40 countries or jurisdictions around the world to protect the various names and symbols used in marketing FC2.
+These encompass 14 different trademarks, including "femidom", "femy", "Reality" and others.
 In addition, the experience that has been gained through years of manufacturing the FC Female Condoms (FC1 and FC2) has allowed the Company to develop trade secrets and know-how, including certain proprietary production technologies that further protects its competitive position.